-- money-market instruments (including cheques, bills and certificates of deposit); - foreign exchange; - derivative products (including futures and options); - exchange rate and interest rate instruments (including products such as swaps and forward rate agreements); - transferable securities;

-- other negotiable instruments and financial assets (including bullion); and - special drawing rights.
+- money-market instruments (including cheques, bills and certificates of deposit); - foreign exchange; - derivative products (including futures and options); - exchange rate and interest rate instruments (including products such as swaps and forward rate agreements); - transferable securities; - · other negotiable instruments and financial assets (including bullion); and - special drawing rights.

 On 1 April 2022, OFSI issued General Licence INT/2022/1495176 to authorise the provision of financial services for the purposes of the receipt and onward transfer of non-rouble denominated interest/coupon or maturity/principal payments from the Russian Federation institutions listed above in connection with debt issued by them before 1 March 2022.
-The General Licence has now expired.
+The licence took effect from 1 April 2022 and expires on 30 June 2022.